MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/healthcare/ehr-admin.md

 description: Learn how to integrate the Teams EHR connector to enable healthcare providers in your organization to conduct virtual visits with patients or other providers in Teams directly from the Epic EHR system.
 ---

-# Virtual visits with Teams - Integration into Epic EHR
+# Virtual Visits with Teams - Integration into Epic EHR

 The Microsoft Teams Electronic Health Record (EHR) connector makes it easy for clinicians to launch a virtual patient visit or consultation with another provider in Microsoft Teams directly from the Epic EHR system.
 Built on the Microsoft 365 cloud, Teams enables simple, secure collaboration and communication with chat, video, voice, and healthcare tools in a single hub that supports compliance with HIPAA, HITECH certification, and more.